BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 # FRONTEND:
 	PROBLEMS/THINGS TO FIX:
-		- ensure all functions of lists and tasks work:
-			|-> basic CRUD
-				|-> Create = Lists and within them, Tasks
-					- button and action to create task => form similar to the one when editing
-				|-> Update = function/button to start modification process
-					Defining every optional part of a task or task-list / button to edit whatever part of task/tasklist
-		- ensure task-status works + it can be set after creation as part of
-			- html drop-down for choosing(?)
-	SOLVED(?):
+		- set up registration&login => ensure data related to user(tasklists+tasks) bind properly
+			- + ensure admins can create tasklists and tasks, backend binds their data to them(admin users) accordingly
+		- ensure completed task is different somehow(event for CSS change?)
+		- ensure only admins can go to the Overseer(admin) page(Authguard+separate token?
+OR check if adminUser_Id exists?)
+			- upon login, automatically go to Overseer page
+			- Should admins be able to go to regular user page(Homepage)?
+		- {Task-List+Task-Item adding/editing} Wrap the forms
+			=> Appearance = when adding/editing is pressed, a pop-up should appear for the form // OR make the Css really good/'transparent'
+		- Wrap the Task-item adding form and bind it to appear at the click of a button SOLVED(?):
 		- Models are good(for now?)
 		- Binding(taskList_Id) between tasklist and task is good
 			- ensure the task model's taskList_Id is properly bound to tasklist model(tasklist deletion MUST delete all tasks as well)
+		- Task status toggle is logically sound
 		- CRUD for tasklists+tasks are good
-		- Task status toggle is logically sound
 			|-> basic CRUD:
 				- Read = We got 'em all
 				- Delete = done, cascades when tasklist is deleted
+				- Create = Lists and within them, Tasks
+					- button and action to create task => form similar to the one when editing
+				- Update = function/button to start modification process
+					Defining every optional part of a task or task-list / button to edit whatever part of task/tasklist
+		- ensure task-status works and that it can be set/toggled after its initial creation
+		- Choosing Priority
+		- put a minlength at username at registrationForm, write code for html part too

 	Things to IMPLEMENT:
 		IMPORTANT: